Refractivity of Air

 The new Edlén formula (1966)

-In the 1960s, it became plain that something was wrong with this formula.
+In the 1960s, it became plain that something was wrong with that formula.
 Edlén re-did the work, and published a new fit.
 So we got the “new Edlén” formula, of the same form, but with 38.9 instead of 41 in the last denominator:

 B. Edlén